Information Technology Business Insurance

 Logos of Insureon's business insurance carrier partners

-Technology E&O: Errors and omissions insurance for tech companies
+Tech E&O: Errors and omissions insurance for technology companies

 What is tech E&O insurance?

 When a client accuses your tech company of an error or oversight, your business needs to be prepared for the consequences.
-Lawsuits can be devastating to daily operations, especially for small tech companies with limited resources.
+Lawsuits can be devastating to both your daily operations and bottom line, especially for small tech companies with limited resources.

-When an errors and omissions insurance policy includes third-party cyber liability coverage (which is typical for tech companies), the policy is called technology errors and omissions insurance, or tech E&O. Third-party cyber liability insurance can pay for your business's legal expenses if a client files a lawsuit after experiencing a data breach.
+When an errors and omissions insurance policy includes third-party cyber liability coverage, this combined policy is called technology errors and omissions insurance, or tech E&O. While E&O helps cover legal fees related to lawsuits from a client's dissatisfaction with your professional services, third-party cyber coverage can pay for your business's legal expenses if a client files a lawsuit after experiencing a data breach.

 What does tech E&O insurance cover?